How to Plan a Delivery Route on the Google Maps Route Planner

 If your business is logistics-intense, you run a courier delivery operation, or you are a field operations service provider, Google Maps multiple stops route planner is not right for you.

-When you have to map more than 10 addresses, employ multiple delivery drivers or field service reps, have more than one vehicle in your fleet, and need to plan routes for commercial use, you need more than what Google Maps does.
+When you have to map more than 10 addresses, employ multiple delivery drivers or field service reps, have more than one vehicle in your fleet, and need to plan routes for commercial use, you need more than the trip planner Google Maps can do.
 You need to optimize your multi-stop routes so your employees can get from customer to customer in the most time-efficient and cost-effective way.

 A route planner such as Route4Me or RouteXL will help you do that.